nixworks/public/news/2015/10/6/index.md

 Hopes are fading in Guatemala of more survivors of a landslide on the outskirts of the capital that has killed at least 131 people and left 300 missing.

 ### [Israel destroys the homes of three Palestinian terrorists.
 Rassen and Udai abu-Jamal who committed the 2014 Jerusalem synagogue attack and Moatez Hijazi who committed the excavator rampage in Jerusalem during the 2014 Israel-Gaza conflict. ](/news/2015/10/6/israel-destroys-the-homes-of-three-palestinian-terrorists-rassen-and-udai-abu-jamal-who-committed-the-2014-jerusalem-synagogue-attack-and-m.md)
-_Context: 2014 Israel–Gaza conflict, 2014 Jerusalem synagogue attack, Israel, Israeli–Palestinian conflict, Jerusalem, Palestinian_
+_Context: 2014 Israel-Gaza conflict, 2014 Jerusalem synagogue attack, Israel, Israeli-Palestinian conflict, Jerusalem, Palestinian_

 ### [Associated Press reports that coup leader General Gilbert Diendere has been formally charged. ](/news/2015/10/6/associated-press-reports-that-coup-leader-general-gilbert-dienda-c-ra-c-has-been-formally-charged.md)
 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com